skoods-org/Welcome/README.md

 Skoods provides a 3D simulation of the tracks as `.exe` files that pilots can run locally.
 We also provide an open-source self-racing car with the implementation of basic algorithms and technologies: it's a great way to start!

-It doesn't matter if you are a begginer trying to learn the basics of autonomous vehicles or if you are a more advanced developer competing for the Podium.
+It doesn't matter if you are a beginner trying to learn the basics of autonomous vehicles or if you are a more advanced developer competing for the Podium.
 You can get started right away.

 ### Requirements